-Best subreddits for AI marketing, product feedback, and community building
+Best AI subreddits for marketing, research, and product feedback

 Where AI practitioners evaluate tools, share research, and shape the industry narrative.